 Throughout the school year, several assessments are administered to students to determine academic progress and performance.
 Information gained from student testing is also used to communicate student, school, and school system performance and to guide improvements in our curriculum and instruction.
-The 2019-20 Assessment Calendar outlines the test, testing window, grade levels, purpose and use, and the manner in which parents are informed.
+The assessment calendars outline the test, testing window, grade levels, purpose and use, and the manner in which parents are informed.

 Assessments Required by Our School System: